lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 [*^ back to the top*](#monolith-to-microservices-with-docker-and-aws-fargate)

-## Lab 2 - Deploy your container using ECR/ECS
+## Lab 2 - Deploy your container using ECR/EKS

 Deploying individual containers is not difficult.
 However, when you need to coordinate many container deployments, a container management tool like ECS can greatly simplify the task (no pun intended).

-ECS refers to a JSON formatted template called a [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that describes one or more containers making up your application or service.
+EKS refers to a JSON formatted template called a [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that describes one or more containers making up your application or service.
 The task definition is the recipe that ECS uses to run your containers as a **task** on your EC2 instances or AWS Fargate.

 <details>
 <summary>INFO: What is a task?</summary>